nwthomas/Sprint-Challenge-Authentication/README.md

 4. What are the three parts of the JSON Web Token?

+The three parts of a JSON Web Token are the header (with the algorithm/type), the payload (which contains the name), and the signature (which contains the secret you used to create the token).

 ## Project Set Up

 Follow these steps to set up and work on your project: